cicoree/beginner_C_exam/README.md

 Focusing on levels 2, 3, 4 as this is where I need to make progress for now.
 To test the code use https://www.jdoodle.com/c-online-compiler

-  ### Random notes
+  ### Random useful exam tips
 To test output with an argument containing tabs, you type ./a.out followed by your argument in quotation marks, and wherever you want to insert a tab, type CONTROL + V and then TAB. you will see an actual tab being inserted.
 Don't use copy paste as this is not the same.

 echo $? to display last returned value.

 The vim you use during exam will be black and white.
 In visual mode, type ":syntax on" to make the relevant words colorful.
 It will help you see your code better.